 A New Mecca was a performative work exploring the Temple of Peace’s 80-year archive.
 In addition to contributing film, sound and performance work to the performance event individually as artists (see sadiaph.com and beauwbeakhouse.com), LUMIN assisted in a screenprinting workshop with the local community of Riverside & Grangetown.
 LUMIN created prints of typographical designs, disseminated via neighbour’s windows and bedroom walls.
 LUMIN also facilitated a dialogue-based book-making workshop including instructions on folding, hand-stitching and finishing books whilst having conversations around peace-building on a local level.

 Commissioned by Gentle/Radical, funded by the Arts Council of Wales.
 September 2018

 Residency at arts space Three Doors Up, as part of Arcade Cardiff’s research and development scheme.
-LUMIN Library created as a means to defamiliarise the ‘creative space’ known to Cardiff at the time; to be used freely as a resource, workshop or lounge.
+LUMIN Library was created as a means to defamiliarise the ‘creative space’ known to Cardiff at the time; to be used freely as a resource, workshop or lounge.
 Alternative and non-canon books were donated by artists from Cardiff, becoming Wales’ first radical reading room for literature, art, philosophy and zines.
 The space was incorporated into gallery exhibitions, used to host poetry readings and an underground writers’ workshop, and hosted LUMIN’s first curated exhibitions.
 An experiment into the juxtaposition of democratised space and white walls.

 5 month residency with Three Doors Up / Arcade Cardiff (now Arcade-Campfa).
 2018